Tabitha Karanja

-Tabitha Mukami Muigai Karanja is a Kenyan businesswoman, entrepreneur and industrialist.
-She is the founder and current Chief Executive Officer of Keroche Breweries, the first large brewery in Kenya owned by a non multinational company.
-Keroche accounts for 20% of Kenya's beer consumption, as of October 2012.
+Tabitha Mukami Muigai Karanja is a Kenyan businesswoman, entrepreneur, industrialist and Nakuru County Senator.
+She is the founder and current chief executive officer of Keroche Breweries, the first large brewery in Kenya owned by a non-multinational company.
+Keroche Breweries accounts for 20% of Kenya's beer consumption, as of October 2012.

 Early life and education

 Tabitha was born near Kijabe, in central Kenya.
 After attending Kenyan schools, she took up employment in the Ministry of Tourism as an Accounting Clerk.
 She met and married her husband, who owned a successful hardware store in Naivasha town.
 In 1997, the couple closed the hardware store and went into the wine-making business.

 Career

-Beginning in 1997, Tabitha Karanja and her husband, started making fortified wine, targeting the lower end of the market.
+Beginning in 1997, Tabitha Karanja and her husband started making fortified wine, targeting the lower end of the market.
 In 2007, when the government enacted heavy taxes on locally made wines, her product was priced out of the market.
 She switched to manufacturing ready-to-drink gin and vodka, which her state-of-the-art factory still makes today.
-In 2008, she added beer to her repertoire of alcoholic drinks, beginning with a brand called "Summit".
+In 2008, she added beer to her repertoire of alcoholic drinks, beginning with a brand called Summit.
 In 2013, the factory began expansion plans to increase beer production from 60,000 bottles per day to 600,000 bottles per day.
 The refurbished plant, which cost KSh5 billion (US$55.5 million), was commissioned by Adan Mohammed, the Cabinet Secretary for Industrialization, on 31 March 2015.